Ted Lange

-Theodore William Lange III (/lændʒ/; born January 5, 1948) is an American actor, director and screenwriter best known for his roles as bartender Isaac Washington in the TV series The Love Boat (1977-1986), and Junior in That's My Mama (1974-1975).
+Theodore William Lange III (/lændʒ/; born January 5, 1948) is an American actor, director and screenwriter best known for his roles as bartender Isaac Washington in the TV series The Love Boat (1977–1986) and Junior in That's My Mama (1974–75).

-Early life
+Early life, family and education

 Lange was born in Oakland, California, in 1948, the son of Geraldine and Theodore William Jr., both working in theatre and television.
-Lange graduated from Oakland Technical High where he was class and student body president.
+Lange graduated from Oakland Technical High School where he was class and student body president.
 He completed an associate of arts degree at Merritt Junior College in Oakland before majoring in Drama at San Francisco City College.
-At City College, Lange was particularly active on the theatre scene and named Best Actor by the Black Students Association as well as winning a scholarship to the University of Colorado Shakespearean Festival in the summer of 1968.
+At City College, Lange was particularly active on the theatre scene and named Best Actor by the Black Students Association.
+He also won a scholarship to the University of Colorado Shakespearean Festival in the summer of 1968.
+Ted is a directing alum of The American Film Institute.

+Career

 Career beginnings

 After college, Lange started in theatre appearing in local Oakland productions and as guest artist in residence at the University of Santa Clara.
 Later, he joined the New Shakespearan Company, acting in plays at the University of California, Berkeley.

-Lange made his Broadway debut in the musical Hair and was featured in the first national touring of that show.
+Lange made his Broadway debut in the musical Hair and was featured in the first national touring of the show.
 He also performed in a one-man show, Behind the Mask: An Evening with Paul Laurence Dunbar.